seriy2001/freshman-opengl-project/README.md

                                                      FIRST PART

-GOALS:       -- We need to draw first projectile, using the given functions, and of course 2D OpenGL graphical library;
+GOALS:       -- We need to draw first projectile, using the given functions, and 2D OpenGL graphical library;
                     -- The second projectile should fire up at the same time as the first one, and collide at one point.
                         When two projectiles have met at the "impact position", both projectiles should stop.

                                                      SECOND PART

 GOALS:       -- We need to have first projectile(enemy), and three other projectiles that will fire from the other (right)
                         side of the screen;
                     -- The second projectile should collide with the first one at the rise (of the enemy projectile); -- The third projectile should collide with the first one on the top (of the enemy projectile); -- And finally, the fourth projectile should collide with the first one on the fall (of the enemy projectile), and all projcetiles should stop;

                                                      THIRD PART